Hiking the W Trek in Torres del Paine, Chile

 Day 2: Lakes and Bright Skies

 Our second day on the W Trek was lighter.
 We returned to the Torres del Paine Welcome Centre at the entrance of the park.
 This time, leaving our wet bags with our super porters.
 We took a different route than the previous day heading South West.
 Rain was in the forecast but we escaped with some light drizzle, enjoying another sunny day.
 Throughout the day, we enjoyed beautiful views of the iconic contrasting light and dark grey mountains of Cuernos del Paine (Paine Horns) and the turquoise glacial waters of Lake Nordenskjöld.
-We hiked a shortbefore reaching our our campsite at Refugio Los Quernos.
-Sleeping along the shores of Lake Nordenskjöld, the night cold and windy but the clear skies were light up with the sparkling of the southern skies.
+We hiked 4 to 5 hours before reaching our our campsite at Refugio Los Quernos.
+Sleeping along the shores of Lake Nordenskjöld, the night cold and windy but the clear skies were lit up with the sparkling of the southern skies.

 Hike details: